Karen E Goulet

 - Visual art

-Karen will be in residence at A Studio in the Woods through the Big River Continuum Residency a Special Collaboration with University of Minnesota’s Itasca Biological Station and Weisman Art Museum.
+Karen was in residence at A Studio in the Woods through the Big River Continuum Residency a Special Collaboration with University of Minnesota’s Itasca Biological Station and Weisman Art Museum.
 This program cultivates creative exchanges connecting communities of the Mississippi River from the Headwaters to the Delta.